Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 A United States person has a financial interest in a foreign financial account for which:

-- The United States person is the owner of record or holder of legal title, regardless of whether the account is maintained for the benefit of the United States person or for the benefit of another person; or
+- The United States person is the owner of record or holder of legal title, whether the account is maintained for their benefit or another’s; or

 - The owner of record or holder of legal title is one of the following:

-- An agent, nominee, attorney, or a person acting in some other capacity on behalf of the United States person concerning the account
+- An agent, nominee, attorney, or other person acting on behalf of the United States person concerning the account

-- A corporation in which the United States person owns directly or indirectly:
+- A corporation in which a United States person owns directly or indirectly:

-- More than 50 percent of the total value of shares of stock, or
+- More than 50 percent of the total value of shares, or

 - A partnership in which the United States person owns directly or indirectly:

-- An interest in more than 50 percent of the partnership's profits (e.g., distributive share of partnership income taking into account any special allocation agreement), or
+- More than 50 percent of the partnership's profits (e.g., distributive share considering any special allocation), or

-- An interest in more than 50 percent of the partnership capital
+- More than 50 percent of the partnership capital

 - A trust of which the United States person:

-- Has an ownership interest in the trust for United States federal tax purposes.
-See 26 U.S.C. sections 671-679 to determine if a grantor has an ownership interest in a trust
+- Has an ownership interest for federal tax purposes.
+See 26 U.S.C. §§ 671-679 to determine if a grantor has such interest

-- A trust in which the United States person has a greater than 50 percent present beneficial interest in the assets or income of the trust for the calendar year
+- A trust in which the United States person has more than 50 percent present beneficial interest in assets or income for the year

-- Any other entity in which the United States person owns directly or indirectly more than 50 percent of the voting power, total value of equity interest or assets, or interest in profits
+- Any other entity in which a United States person owns directly or indirectly more than 50 percent of voting power, equity value, assets, or profits

 What Must Be Reported on the FBAR?